nshenry03/yoga-therapy-for-scoliosis/README.md

 > Yin Yoga is awesome to break up acids, scar tissue, and [fascia].
 Longer holds
 > are ideal.
 At least 90 seconds to 2 minute holds.
 Organic movement between
 > holds is all good to flush circulation.
+>
+> Curve appears to be in both lower thoracic vertebrae and upper lumbar
+> vertebrae.
+A guess would be T7 - L3

+## Curve

+Muscles are typically tight on both sides of the curve.

+**GOAL**: Lengthen concave curve and strengthen convex curve.

+### Convex Curve

+"Outside of curve": Muscles are longer and need to be **strengthened**.

+### Concave Curve

+"Inside of curve": Muscles are shorter and need to be **lengthened**.

 ## Basics to consider

-Carry on left shoulder or left hand groceries, computer bag, luggage, etc. Add core strengthening workouts to daily regimine; crunches, leg lifts, especially the [transverse abs].
+Carry on left shoulder or left hand groceries, computer bag, luggage, etc. Add core strengthening workouts to daily regimen; crunches, leg lifts, especially the [transverse abs].
 Drive either both hands on the wheel or left hand on the wheel.
 Try using the mouse on the left side vs the right side.